Making Meaning at Historic Places (2026-2027)

 Fall 2026:

-- Small group meetings with site staff
+- Meet with historic site staff

 Spring 2027:

-- Large-group review and refinement of assignments
+- Review and adjust assignments

 Crediting